JulieLiu99/Data-Structure-Project-1/README.md

 # Data-Structure-Project-1

 This is a speller application termed myspeller, that can help a user lookup English words in a provided dictionary.
 This program is created using the elementary data structures (mostly arrays) and the Linux/FreeBSD C++ environment.
+Once the program starts, it presents the user with a prompt.
+Every time, the user types in a query, the application generates and prints out the result(s) and finally, it gives the prompt again to indicate that it expects the next query.
+The program terminates once the user types at the prompt exit.

 ## Prerequisites